-I feel happy, anxious and embarrassed writing about my ME/CFS.
+I feel happy, anxious and embarrassed writing about my experience with ME/CFS.
 It means it happened.
 It's been recorded and written down.
 It also means I can't take it back.
-It's also a change.
+It is also a change.
 I have not written about this before.
-It does not need to be written again.
 Anger and sadness that it will not be enough to stop it happening again.

 1st time lucky 1995 - 2003

 My energy gradually slipped away over two years, beginning with an infection.
 By 1997 I could not go downstairs for six months.
 Laying in a silent darkened room 23 hours a day.
 I never thought I would be thankful I could use the toilet unaided.
 I am.
-Helped by a combination of twelve weeks in hospital, good friendships and family, stubbornness and luck.
+Helped by a combination of twelve weeks in hospital, good friendships/family, stubbornness and luck.
 Returning to part time work three and a half years in.
 I would work two hours, rest for an hour in my car, work for two hours and then return home to bed and sleep.
 Recovering physically over the next four years.
 The lessons I learned were:

 ME/CFS is real and powerful.
 I could not simply rest or exercise it away.

 Staying sane was the most important task for me.

 Keeping a daily diary sped up my learning about how my stress and activity levels affected my symptoms.

 I needed to grieve for the healthy person I used to be and accept I may never recover in order to make progress.

 Seeking help when I got depressed about my restricted life.
 From my friends, family, professionals, antidepressants and psychological therapy.

 Professionals do not entirely understand the process of ME/CFS.
-So different professionals give contradictory advice based on their different understandings.
+So different professionals give contradictory advice, in good faith, based on their different partial understandings.

 Each person may recover in a way quite different from someone else.
 I needed to find my own way.